BawdyAnarchist/quBSD/Future_Development.md

 OVERHAUL TODO
-   - validate_param_ppt
-   - Finish -s strict in validate_cell_parameters - and add the WARN_CNT checker
+   - Give a good once over testing on all the new validations.
+Including checking that blank values throw
    - Change /rw to /overlay.
-   - Give a good once over testing on all the new validations

 Jail starts are delayed for some reason.
 Need to see why.